edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ## Implementing Prefetching {/* implementing-prefetching */}

-To setup prefetching, we need to include code in our client-side bundle that will install the service worker and prefetch URLs.
+To implement prefetching, we need to include code in our client-side bundle that will install the service worker and prefetch URLs.
 Implementation will vary depending on whether you are using a front-end framework or a [Traditional Site](/guides/performance/traditional_sites).

 - Traditional Sites:

-  To setup prefetching, we'll create a `browser.js` file that should be included in your client-side bundle.
+  For implementation on a [traditional site](/guides/performance/traditional_sites), we'll create a `browser.js` file that should be included in your client-side bundle.
 This file will be responsible for installing the service worker and prefetching URLs.
 To prefetch a URL, call the `prefetch` function from `{{ PACKAGE_NAME }}/prefetch/window`.
-Here we prefetch data for a product page using the route we configured in the previous example while also

   <a id="clientPrefetchCode"></a>

   ```js filename="browser.js"
   import install from '{{ PACKAGE_NAME }}/prefetch/window/install'
   import { prefetch } from '{{ PACKAGE_NAME }}/prefetch/window/prefetch'